abeflores/Object_Detection_Supermarket/README.md

 ## Project Architecture

-The architecture of the project consists of three different services, each of them in a different docker container: **ML Service** where Yolov5 model is based, **API** where the API service is based and finally **REDIS** to conect the previous services.
+The architecture of the project consists of three different services, each of them in a different docker container: **ML Service** where Yolov5 model is based, **API** where the API service is based, and finally **REDIS** to connect the previous services.

 ![Project Architecture](/utils/imgs/Project_arch.png)